Fabien-Couthouis/SmartMirror/README.md

-![SmartMirror: personnal configuraton for MagicMirror ]
+ [SmartMirror: personnal configuraton for MagicMirror ]

 **SmartMirror** contains a preconfigured installation of both MagicMirror(https://github.com/MichMich/MagicMirror) and the